 • Education support centres

-• Language Development Centres and associated satellite classes and
+• Language Development Centres (K - Year 2) and associated satellite classes and

 • Western Australian Institute for Deaf Education